 Save the Soil and Water Conservation District!

-What does the District do?
+What does the Conservation District do?

 Established in 1944, the Soil and Water Conservation District is a governmental agency that works to protect Jefferson County’s natural resources.
 This is done through a variety of means; technical assistance, financial assistance, and education.

-The District has many programs to support its mission, please check them out to learn how we may be able to assist you with your conservation and urban agriculture needs.
+The Conservation District has many programs to support its mission, please check them out to learn how we may be able to assist you with your conservation and urban agriculture needs.

 What’s going on with the budget?

-If Metro Council passes the budget without restoring funding to the District its employees will be terminated, its programs will cease, and conservation work will be severely damaged in Jefferson County.
+If Metro Council passes the budget without restoring funding to the Conservation District its employees will be terminated, its programs will cease, and conservation work will be severely damaged in Jefferson County.

 This would leave Jefferson County as the only county in Kentucky that does not have a functioning conservation district.